10 Reasons Why You Should Register for a 4 Desert Ultramarathon Series Event Instead of Marathon Des Sables (MdS)

 Female participation rate in trail running has grown to almost 50% in the last 25 years but struggles to reach a mere 10% at many longer and more technical events such as the UTMB or Spine Race.
 Since the start of the Marathon des Sables in 1986 they have recorded a 20% female participation rate.

-Last year RacingThePlanet: Lapland had the highest percentage of female participants ever with women making up 42% of the field.
+In 2022, RacingThePlanet: Lapland had the highest percentage of female participants ever with women making up 42% of the field.
 In the inaugural Gobi March, nearly 20 years ago the female contingent was no more than 10% of the overall participants.

 6. Friends and family can join the last stage of the race with you

 Friends and family can come to the final camp and join the last stage of the race as part of the Friends & Family Experience.
-They can join you sleeping under the stars, eating freeze dried meals and have the option of completing the final stage of the race with you (less than 20km/ 12 miles) or be taken to the final line to see you finish.
+They can join you sleeping under the stars, eating freeze-dried meals and have the option of completing the final stage of the race with you (less than 20km/ 12 miles) or be taken to the final line to see you finish.

-It is also possible to join as a friend/family for The Last Desert in Antarctica, however for this race you will be part of the entire expedition leaving from Ushuaia in Argentina for 10 days.
+It is also possible to join as a friend/family for The Last Desert in Antarctica, however, for this race you will be part of the entire expedition leaving from Ushuaia in Argentina for 10 days.
 Antarctica is a very special place that most will only go to once (if that!) and so sharing the memory with close family or friends makes it that extra bit special.

 7. Campfires in the mornings and evenings to boil water and cook food

 It sounds basic but if you’ve ever been to a RacingThePlanet event you’ll know hours spent around campfires in the early hours of the morning or late into the evening connecting with other participants is all part of the experience.
-In events such as the Marathon des Sables where the field size can be up to five times a RacingThePlanet event you’ll rarely get to connect with anyone outside of your assigned tent crew.
+In events such as the Marathon des Sables where the field size can be up to five times a RacingThePlanet event, you’ll rarely get to connect with anyone outside of your assigned tent crew.

 8. Focus is on completion rather than competing